JabirAlam/PM981-Hackintosh/README.md

 A already hackintoshed system on a Supported SSD (if you have only one SSD, You can try to direct install, but you'll need to add RestrictEvents.)

-You'll have to follow this https://github.com/tylernguyen/x1c6-hackintosh/issues/43 guide, or follow my guide here if you DONT have a macOS installation.
+You'll have to follow this https://github.com/tylernguyen/x1c6-hackintosh/issues/43 guide, or follow my guide here if you DONT have a macOS installation and only have 1 SSD.

 Guide: